dqops/dqo/docs/checks/column/datetime/date-in-range-percent.md

 **Check description**

-Verifies that the percentage of date values in the range defined by the user in a column does not exceed the maximum accepted percentage.
+Verifies that the dates in date, datetime, or timestamp columns are within a reasonable range of dates.
+The default configuration detects fake dates such as 1900-01-01 and 2099-12-31.
+Measures the percentage of valid dates and raises a data quality issue when too many dates are found.
 Stores a separate data quality check result for each daily partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|